nfdi4cat/pid4cat-model/docs/metadata.md

 The metadata schema for pid4cat is defined as a Linked Data Modeling Language (LinkML) schema.
 From this LinkML schema various representations can be created.

-The schema is documented under [overview](/overview).
+The schema is documented under [overview](./elements/overview.md).

-The Python package derived from the schema is described in the section [Tools and Services](#tools-and-services) below.
+The Python package derived from the schema is described in the section [Tools and Services](./tools.md).

 ## Core Metadata Elements